Farmerc92/Maven.Spring-QuickPollApplication/README.md

 ## Part 4.1 - Create class `OptionCount`

-* The `OptionCount` DTO contains the `ID` of the option and a count of votes casted for that option.
+* The `OptionCount` DTO contains the `ID` of the options and a count of votes casted for that options.

 ```java
 public class OptionCount {